To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 - Techdegree – $199/month

-Lynda was founded in 1995, acquired by LinkedIn in 2015, and then rebranded as LinkedIn Learning in 2018.
-LinkedIn Learning offers courses that teach you how to edit photos and use video software.
-With access to more than 6,300 courses, you can learn software, business, creative skills and more.
+Lynda was founded in 1995, acquired by LinkedIn in 2015 and then rebranded as LinkedIn Learning in 2018.
+With access to more than 6,300 courses, you can learn software, business essentials, web development, creative skills and much more.

 The video tutorials are simple to follow, and the number of tutorials is growing weekly.
 LinkedIn Learning’s strengths include creative projects like software programs for photography, illustrations, videos and documents.
 Where they fall short is the lack of cooking courses, which have become more and more popular with today’s population wanting to save money by cooking at home.